 As explained in Note 2(a) to the financial statements, the Foundation is part of an affiliated group of entities.
-The Foundation is included in the reporting entity, Centerstone of Indiana, Inc., and these financial statements include only the financial position, changes in net assets and cash flows of the Foundation.
+The Foundation is included in the reporting entity, Centerstone of Indiana, Inc., and these financial statements include only the financial position, changes in net assets, cash flows and functional expenses of the Foundation.
 Our opinion is not modified with respect to this matter.